Brutuski/hal2023-cli/README.md

 - Image generation has been added.
 Simple start your input with `-image ` followed by the image prompt.
 Generated image URL is shortened using the [tny.im API](https://tny.im/aboutapi.php) and displayed.

+- Type `-email` or `--e` and press enter for quick email generation process.

+- Type `-article` or `--a` and press enter for quick article generation process.

 - More options:
   ```sh